 Nokia launched 5 new smartphones at MWC 2019.
 HMD Global has claimed that Nokia is now the world’s largest feature phone manufacturer.
-The debuted Nokia phones include Nokia 210, Nokia 1 Plus, Nokia 3.2, Nokia 4.2 and Nokia 9 PureView.
-Without further ado let’s get into the details.
+The debuted Nokia phones include Nokia 210, Nokia 1 Plus, Nokia 3.2, Nokia 4.2, and Nokia 9 PureView.
+Without further ado, let’s get into the details.

 The Nokia 210 was the first phone HMD launched during the event.
-It has come with specifications like an MT6260A SoC that runs on Nokia’s Series 30+ Operating system, a 2.4-inch QGVA display.
+It has come with specifications like an MT6260A SoC that runs on Nokia’s Series 30+ Operating system, and a 2.4-inch QGVA display.
 The phone touts a rear VGA camera.
 It has internet connectivity and supports 2.5G dual-SIM cards along with a removable 1020 mAh battery that is claimed to last for a month.

 Nokia 210 has a Mobile Store that will enable users to download apps.
-For easy browsing, the phone comes with pre-installed Opera Mini with no WiFi connectivity.
+For easy browsing, the phone comes with a pre-installed Opera Mini with no WiFi connectivity.
 It would be available in 3 variants Charcoal, Red, and Grey color options.
 The Nokia 210 will be available from next week in red, gray, and black at $35 (roughly Rs.
 2,500).